Cassation Court Upholder Over 3-Year Sentence For Drug Dealer

 “It was clear to the court that the defendant confessed willingly to possessing the illegal drugs to sell in the local market,” the higher court said.

-The Court of Cassation judges were Mahmoud Ebtoush, Nayef Samarat, Mohammad Khashashneh, Qassem Dughmi and Hammad Ghzawi.
+The Court of Cassation judges were Mahmoud Ebtoush, Fawzi Nahar, Ibrahim Abu Shamma and Mohammad Shreiri.

 Legal Disclaimer: